mascaldotfr/CoRT/deploy/README.managed.md

 It's actually not a bad thing because you're self sufficient.

-1. Make a prepopulated tarball of CoRT, without the API data fetching
+1. Get a CoRT tarball, don't prepopulate
-2. Upload it to your hosting provider in the web root directory
+2. Make a backup of the current `/CoRT/api/var` with your hoster file manager outside of `/CoRT`
-3. Put your cronjob on monthly
+3. Upload it to your hosting provider in the web root directory
-4. Make a backup of the current `/CoRT/api/var` with your hoster file manager outside of `/CoRT`
+4. Put your cronjob on monthly
 5. Delete the old CoRT directory
 6. Extract the tarball in the web root directory
 7. Replace the `/CoRT/api/var` directory by your backup one